nisimi96/top-rated-chimney-services/MIGRATION_PLAN.md

 - 9 pages (all static content)
 - 9 components (3 client, 6 server capable)
 - No API calls needed
-- Heavy local SEO focus for Atlanta metro area
+- Heavy local SEO focus for Metro Atlanta area
 - Deploy to Hostinger or customer's choice of hosting
 - All images self-hosted in project